SoniEx2/loadx/README.md

 This function is similar to Lua's native `load`, and has the following differences:

 If the resulting function has upvalues, the upvalues are set to the values of `upvalues`, if that parameter is given.
-For Lua 5.2+, the first upvalue, if not given, is set to the global environment.
-(For Lua 5.2+, when you load a main chunk, the resulting function will always have exactly one upvalue, the `_ENV` variable.
-However, when you load a binary chunk created from a function (e.g. `string.dump`), the resulting function can have an arbitrary number of upvalues.)
+The first upvalue, if not given, is set to the global environment.
+(When you load a main chunk, the resulting function will always have exactly one upvalue, the `_ENV` variable.
+However, when you load a binary chunk created from a function (e.g.
+`string.dump`), the resulting function can have an arbitrary number of upvalues.)

 See the native `load` for the definitions of `chunk`, `chunkname` and `mode`.